 Corporations must file their own separate tax return.
 Corporate earnings are not taxed as part of your personal income.
 Taxes for corporations can be complex.
 You may want to seek help from an accountant to make sure you're complying with all the applicable laws.

-The Government of Alberta has an excellent overview of provincial corporate tax law and federal corporate tax law.
-Or visit the Canada Revenue Agency's guide to corporate taxation.
+The Government of Alberta has an excellent overview of provincial corporate tax law or you can visit the Canada Revenue Agency's guide to corporate taxation.

 You may have to charge your customers GST (Goods and Services Tax) on your business' products and services, and remit it back to the federal government.
 Most goods are taxable, but some are exempt – check with the Canada Revenue Agency to find out if your products or services are exempt from GST.

 The province of Alberta does not have HST (Harmonized Sales Tax) or PST (Provincial Sales Tax), but you may have to add them if you operate in other provinces.
 Check with the provincial government of each province or territory you're operating in to find out what additional taxes apply to you.

 Excise taxes and excise duties

 Additional excise taxes and excise duties may apply to some types of goods.